5.2. Prediction

 5.4.3.
 Canonical Correlation

-5.2 Prediction: A statement about what you think will or might happen in the future. prediction is what someone thinks will happen.
+5.2 Prediction: A statement about what you think will or might happen in the future.
+A prediction is what someone thinks will happen.
 A prediction is a forecast, but not only about the weather.
 Pre means “before” and “diction” has to do with talking.
 So a prediction is a statement about the future.
 It's a guess, sometimes based on facts or evidence, but not always.

 5.2.1.
 Least square and Residuals: